 In its simplest form, a social media review is feedback given about a particular business, product, or service posted on a social media platform.

 However, that isn’t quite the full picture.
 One of the challenging characteristics of social media reviews for local business owners is the wide range of formats this feedback can take.

 Some sites have a specific review option where users can rate or recommend a business or local service provider.
 One familiar example of this is the Facebook Reviews and Recommendations tab on Business Pages.
-Other popular sites, such as Instagram, Twitter, and LinkedIn don’t offer this clear review functionality.
+Other popular sites, such as Instagram, Twitter, TikTok, and LinkedIn don’t offer this clear review functionality.

 That doesn’t mean that users don’t share reviews via their favorite social channels.
 Instead, it means reviews are shared in the formats they do have available to them.
 This could include detailing their experiences in a comment, sharing multimedia such as images or tagging local business profiles.